mabelzhang/ros1_bridge_sandbox/README.md

 . /opt/ros/dashing/setup.bash
 ros2 run ros1_bridge dynamic_bridge --bridge-all-topics
 ```
+In RViz, add Image topics and LIDAR topic, or use the sample ``vrx_config.rviz`` RViz configuration file.

 Shell 4, run ROS 2 node to subscribe to built-in data types in ROS 1:
 TODO: Test this